Repatriation of Cossacks after World War II: Yalta Conference agreements

-Although the agreement for the deportation of all "Soviet" citizens did not include White Russian emigres who had fled during the Bolshevik Revolution before the establishment of the USSR, all Cossack prisoners of war were later demanded.
+The Yalta agreement applied only to individuals who held Soviet citizenship as of 1 September 1939, so it did not include White Russian émigrés who had fled during the Bolshevik Revolution before the establishment of the USSR.
+Despite this legal boundary, the Soviet Union subsequently demanded the handover of all Cossacks captured in German uniform, making no distinction between Soviet-born citizens and "old émigrés".
 After Yalta, Churchill questioned Stalin, asking, "Did the Cossacks and other minorities fight against us?"
 Stalin replied, "They fought with ferocity, not to say savagery, for the Germans".